 The City of San Angelo through City Management and the City Council plan and fund the city system through the Capital Improvement Plan.
-These are scheduled and funded and prioritized projects and funded promjects going out the next 9 years.
+This plan is a series of scheduled, funded and prioritized projects.
+The city charter requires a five-year CIP to be published and available to citizens - it is in hard copy form at City Hall, 72 W. College Ave., or via the links on the City Website.